AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

       * To avoid a loophole where clients can just get 2% only from me and then skip 500 USD charge by immediately consulting you.

-   * Otherwise, you bear the 500 USD cost upfront.
+   * Otherwise, you bear the 500 USD upfront cost.

 ### Definitions